hackbinghamton/DataScienceWorkshop/DataEngineering/nosql-mongodb.md

 ### An SQL Refresher 💨

-You may already know a bit about SQL and what it is (if not, then you might find the SQL section to be helpful).
+You may already know a bit about SQL and what it is (if not, then you might find the [SQL section](SQLBeginner.md) to be helpful).
 In a nutshell, SQL stands for "Structured Query Language" and SQL databases are just that -- structured.
 Heavily structured.
 All the data is organized into tables, and all the tables have to conform to some schema.
-A schema is essentially an outline that defines how a database will organize it's data.
+A schema is essentially an outline that defines how a database will organize its data.
 There are some huge benefits from this, but it also makes application development a bit difficult.

 ### SQL Pains 🤒